senseisub/SearchEngine/README.md

 Info: Data Structures Final Project at Southern Methodist University.
 <h2>Kick Covid in the _____</h2>
 <h3>Description</h3>
-<p>This is a COVID Document Search Engine that utilizes a self-implemented AVLTree for word storage and self-implemented HashTable for authors.
+<p>This is a COVID Document Search Engine written in C++ and built using CMAKE that utilizes a self-implemented AVLTree for word storage and self-implemented HashTable for authors.
 The documents are ranked by term-frequency/inverse document frequency metric and indexed with a command line user interface.
 Implemented own Hash Table and AVL Tree to store authors and stemmed words.
 </p>